itzraiyan/AniTap/README.md

 What would you like to do?
   1. Like posts globally (all global activities)
   2. Like posts from users you follow
+  3. Like posts from users who follow you
-  3. Like all posts on a specific profile
+  4. Like all posts on a specific profile
-  4. Human-like random liking (imitate real user)
+  5. Human-like random liking (imitate real user)
+  6. Follow random users
+  7. Follow users via chain system
+  8. Retry failed like actions
-  5. Account management
+  9. Account management
-  6. Settings
+  10. Settings
-  7. Exit
+  11. Exit
 (Type the number or -help for info)
 > 4

-[Human-Like Mode begins: AniTap randomly likes a handful of activities from global/following/profiles, waits random intervals (sometimes several minutes!), skips some likes, and occasionally "takes a break" for 15-60 minutes.
+[Human-Like Mode begins: AniTap randomly likes a handful of activities from global/following/followers/profiles, waits random intervals (sometimes several minutes!), skips some likes, and occasionally "takes a break" for 15-60 minutes.
 The session runs for a realistic number of likes before ending automatically.]

 Thanks for using AniTap!
 Keep spreading anime love!
 “No matter how deep the night, it always turns to day, eventually.” – Brook